For developers & vibe coders

 Your agent writes the ad.
 You post the MP4.

 Connect the Hubfluencer MCP to your coding agent and turn a single prompt into a finished, post-ready ad — or bring your own footage, product shots and logo for the agent to edit in.
-You keep the credits and access tokens in the app; the agent just makes the video.
+You keep the credits and access tokens in the app; the agent just makes the video, usually in a few minutes.

 > Use Hubfluencer to make a 15s ad for my candle brand.